oroinc/documentation/backend/entities/customize-datagrids/index.rst

 Data Sources
 ------------

 A datagrid is usually used to visualize some data coming from a data source.
 OroDataGridBundle allows for use of various data sources for datagrids, and includes the ORM data source adapter out of the box.
-It is possible to |implement your own data source adapters| as well.
+It is possible to :ref:`implement your own data source adapters <customize--datagrids-datasource>` as well.

 The ORM data source types allow for database query specification, sorters and filters definitions to be specified in the datagrid configuration.
 Datagrid configuration can be supplied by a developer in YAML format.
 By convention, the datagrid.yml files placed in Resources/config folders of any application bundle are processed automatically.
-All supported data source configuration options that can be used in data source configuration section are described in the |datasources section of the DataGridBundle documentation|.
+All supported data source configuration options that can be used in data source configuration section are described in the :ref:`datasources section of the DataGridBundle documentation <customize--datagrids-datasource>`.

 Inner Workings of Datagrids
 ---------------------------